 Edge Functions

-Functions that create transitions between states.
-They:
+Functions that create transitions between nodes.
+When called, they:

 # Edge function configuration